andy489/Introduction_to_Programming_CPP/Tasks.md

 ## Loops (while/for/do while).
 Nested loops.

-**3.1.** Fizz buzz is a group word game for children to teach them about division.
+**3.1.)** Fizz buzz is a group word game for children to teach them about division.
 Players take turns to count incrementally, replacing any number divisible by three with the word "fizz", and any number divisible by five with the word "buzz".
 Numbers divisible by 15, which is both become fizz buzz.
 For example, a typical round of fizz buzz would start as follows:

     1, 2, Fizz, 4, Buzz, Fizz, 7, 8, Fizz, Buzz, 11, Fizz, 13, 14, Fizz Buzz, 16, 17, Fizz, 19, Buzz, Fizz, 22, 23, Fizz, Buzz, 26, Fizz, 28, 29, Fizz Buzz, 31, 32, Fizz, 34, Buzz, Fizz, ...

 Writing a program to output the first 100 FizzBuzz numbers.

-**3.** Write a program which calculates the arithmetic mean of the digits of a given integer long long number, formatted to the second digit after the decimal point.
+**3.2.)** Write a program which calculates the arithmetic mean of the digits of a given integer long long number, formatted to the second digit after the decimal point.

-**3.** Write a function with signature int digitPos(long long num, int k), which returns the k-th digit of the number num or -1 if such position does not exist.
+**3.3.)** Write a function with signature int digitPos(long long num, int k), which returns the k-th digit of the number num or -1 if such position does not exist.
 It starts counting from left to right and from 1.
 For example: digitPos(1234, 3) returns 3.

-**3.** Write a function with signature void revert(char* text), which converts the given string as a parameter, replacing all lowercase Latin alphabets with uppercase and reverse.
-Do not use the built-in string library.

-**3.** Write a function with signature double sqrt_x(double x, double eps), which calculates a square root of x with an epsilon (eps) precision.
+**3.4.)** Write a function with signature double sqrt_x(double x, double eps), which calculates a square root of x with an epsilon (eps) precision.

-**3.** Write a function which counts words in char* text.
-A "word" is defined to be a single or a sequence of characters different from ' ', '\t', '\n'.
-If the array of characters is empty, the function must return -1.

-**3.** Write a program which asks the user for a long long number and then prints:
+**3.5.)** Write a program which asks the user for a long long number and then prints:

 • the same number in binary;